laristra/flecsi/flecsi/data/data.md

 The FleCSI data model provides an intuitive high-level user interface that can be specialized using different low-level storage types.
-Each storage type provides data registration, data accessors, and data mutators (when appropriate) that allow the user to modify data values and structure.
+Each storage type provides data registration, data handles, and data mutators (when appropriate) that allow the user to modify data values and structure.
 The currently supported storage types are: